 The New York Times is the classic example of being one of the first news providers to have jumped on the opportunity to experiment with technology.
 They decided to send 1.2 million Google Cardboard units to subscribers via snail mail.
 This way, readers could download the NYTVR app, and using their smartphones with the provided cardboard, watch a number of different videos, including a heart-wrenching documentary called The Displaced, about Oleg and two other children who were forced to leave their homes because of a war.
 They now have hundreds of 360 cameras spread across their bureaux around the world, with hundreds of reporters being trained on how to use them.
 Currently, they have their own 360 video channel called the Daily 360 where they churn out 360 video stories, you guessed it, every day!

 Having recognized the potential for covering stories in 360, they have built a library which has an enormous range of content.
-It includes everything from well developed documentaries, to short features, hard hitting news including foreign reports in war zones to live coverage of high traffic events such as the US Presidential inauguration of 2017.
+It includes everything from well-developed documentaries, to short features, hard-hitting news including foreign reports in war zones to live coverage of high traffic events such as the US Presidential inauguration of 2017.
 News outlets are motivated to be associated as one of the first to innovate in this new storytelling medium, as well as get involved in the development process.
-They are working to find the best business models, because this will become the news medium of the near future.
+They are working to find the best business models because this will become the news medium in the near future.

 Virtual Reality and Augmented Reality with RYOT

 Another example which demonstrates just how powerful Immersive Journalism can be, is RYOT, a news organization which is founded on the idea that every short story they run should end with a defined call for action, including donating money or signing a petition.
 Their first VR piece told the story of a man who had been wrongly convicted of a crime and placed in solitary confinement for a year.
 They placed a virtual reality camera in the middle of a solitary confinement cell and allowed the man to narrate his story.